Tom Brady Connects With Chris Godwin For First TD Of 2021 NFL Season

 But was there any doubt he didn’t?

-Brady’s scoring drive consisted of completed passes to Rob Gronkowski, Antonio Brown, Mike Evans and Chris Godwin, who capped off the drive with a score on a 5-yard pass from the QB.
+Brady’s scoring drive consisted of completed passes to Rob Gronkowski, Antonio Brown, Mike Evans and Chris Godwin, who capped off the drive with a score on a 5-yard reception from the QB.

 Check it out: